SchlenkR/applied_fsharp_challenge/artikel/11 - Appendix.md

 }
 ```

-This is possible with a little tricky mechanism incorporating F# "Statically Resolved Type Parameters", type extensions, and a Single Case Union.
-An explanation why and how this works is worth an article.
-Unfortunately, I cannot find the link to a presentation I once had, so please forgive me not referencing the author of this idea.
+This is possible with a more or less tricky mechanism incorporating an F# language feature called "Statically Resolved Type Parameters" in combination with a Single Case Union and operator overloading.
+An explanation of why and how this works is worth an article.
+Unfortunately, I cannot find the link to a presentation I once had, so please forgive me for not referencing the author of this idea.

 Anyway, here is the code (as an example for `+`):